connorhu/wp-mtagger/readme.txt

 - Plugin internationalization : the `mediatagger.pot` file, required to translate the package to any other language, is provided for volunteers with the plugin files (contact me to make sure the *.pot file part of the package is up-to-date).
 If you are interested in internationalizing this plugin, I would certainly welcome your help.
 Simply [let me know](http://www.photos-dauphine.com/ecrire "Any volunteer to push the WP MediaTagger internationalization ?") so that I can push your translation to the repository.
 If needed I can provide you the methodology, many tools are available to ease this task.

+= 4.0.2 =
+- Read & write to new table secured with systematic table detection checking.

 = 4.0.1 =
 - Fix widget parameter loading moving from before 4.0 to 4.x

 = 4.0 - Major release, plugin redevelopped using OOP =